 - Scalable assays for medium- and high-throughput molecular screening in neurobiological systems in vitro.

-- Discovery and development of treatment approaches that target neural circuits underlying mood and cognition.
+- Discovery and development of treatment approaches that target neural circuits underlying cognitive, affective or social function.

 - Preclinical biomarkers predictive of physiological drug action in humans using molecular, cellular, and/or circuit level approaches.

 - Molecular modeling and structural analyses of novel therapeutic targets.

 - Projects whose primary goal is to elucidate the mechanisms of action of approved and effective psychotherapeutic drugs.